Photography by Michelle Kilfeather

 Larry Dorsey, Jr.'s parents came to the Bay Area from the South and South America.

-In this podcast, the SF born-and-raised comedian and radio personality shares the story of his parents' migration to San Francisco.
+In Part 1, the SF born-and-raised comedian and radio personality shares the story of his parents' migration to San Francisco.
 His dad played football in the NFL before his move west; Larry's mom, a lawyer, left her home country of Columbia because of political reasons.

 They arrived in Oakland separately and met at SF State.
 Larry is their first-born, one of two sons.
 Larry has vague memories of his first years on Earth, which he shares with us.
 One is a pretty hilarious (and hilariously cute) playground-type story.